Croatian literature: Increasing freedom of expression

 At the start of the 1950s, following the break of the Yugoslav leadership with Stalin, the rigid pressure of ideology in literature was gradually lifted.
 This freedom of expression was marked in 1952 by Krleža in his speech at the III Congress of the Yugoslav Writers' Union in Ljubljana.
 He announced the birth of a new era, one that allowed freedom of choice for expressive means, an opening up to western influences and a somewhat more open treatment of literary themes (not permitted was any criticism of the political system, the Communist government and Josip Broz Tito himself).

-A number of writers began to establish the character of Croatian literature for the second half of the 20th century.
-Petar Šegedin was a writer of highly intellectual fiction; the best-known of which is the so-called "existentialist trilogy", which forms part of the novels "Crni smiješak" (Black Smile, 1969).
-He also published a series of short stories, novels, essays and travel books, his essays challenging the Croatian national question "Svi smo mi odgovorni" (We are all responsible, 1971).
+A number of writers began to establish the character of Croatian literature in the second half of the 20th century.
+Petar Šegedin was a writer of highly intellectual fiction, the best-known of which is the so-called "existentialist trilogy", which forms part of the novels Crni smiješak (Black Smile, 1969).
+He also published a series of short stories, novels, essays and travel books, his essays challenging the Croatian national question Svi smo mi odgovorni (We are all responsible, 1971).

-Vladan Desnica published four collections of novels, which are usually classified into two thematic series: realistic concepts of the Dalmatian environment, and maternally structured meditative prose.
-His work culminated in some of the best Croatian prose, the modernist concept of the "Proljeća Ivana Galeba” (The Spring of John Seagull, 1957), a series of essays in which he addressed the issue of artistic creation.
+Vladan Desnica published four collections of novels, which are usually classified into two thematic series: realistic concepts of the Dalmatian environment and maternally structured meditative prose.
+His work culminated in some of the best Croatian prose, the modernist concept of the Proljeća Ivana Galeba (The Spring of John Seagull, 1957), a series of essays in which he addressed the issue of artistic creation.

 Ranko Marinković is representative of Croatian modernist authors.
 Writing with a virtuoso style, his work is marked by a refined irony.
 He dealt with the conflict of a sensitive individual in middle age, unable to achieve an authentic identity.
-A versatile writer, he tried his hand at different genres; as a novelist "Ruke" (Hands, 1953), a dramatist "Glorija" (Gloria, 1956), a novelist "Kiklop" (Cyclops, 1965), and essayist "Geste i Grimase" (Gestures and Grimaces, 1951).
+A versatile writer, he tried his hand at different genres as a novelist "Ruke" (Hands, 1953), a dramatist Glorija (Gloria, 1956), a novelist Kiklop (Cyclops, 1965), and essayist Geste i Grimase (Gestures and Grimaces, 1951).